Updated on February 18th, 2025 by Felix Martinez

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.

-Pentair does not have an exciting business model.
-It most likely will not be featured as the next hot growth stock any time soon.
+Pentair does not have an exciting business model, so it will most likely not be featured as the next hot growth stock anytime soon.
 Instead, it is a slow-and-steady dividend stock that has created substantial shareholder wealth over the past several decades.

-Pentair has increased its dividend for 49 years in a row.
+Pentair has increased its dividend for 50 years in a row.
 The company’s dividend is also very safe.
-Pentair is a high-quality business, which provides investors with steady dividend growth.
+Pentair is a high-quality business that provides investors with steady dividend growth.

 Business Overview